Thank you for taking the time to learn more about our team at Physio PS.

 We are driven to make A.N.S. monitoring a standard in care.
 Giving people access to this proprietary technology is a goal that was established by one of the company’s founders, Steve O’Leary.

-Steve was introduced to this technology and he received insight into his health that had previously been overlooked.
+Steve was introduced to this technology, and received insight into his health that had previously been overlooked.
 Thinking he was a healthy and fit product of the “Baby Boomer” generation, he was a regular at his local gym and maintained a healthy diet.
 After receiving an annual physical and stress test he was given the green light to continue his routines.
 Little did he know, there was a secret that the annual exam had not uncovered….

 After meeting the doctor who invented this technology, he was extremely interested about the potential to save lives.
 As he began to understand the technology, he wanted a monitoring session preformed for himself.